Blayney title

 May have died at the Battle of Derva (Chester) 613.

-Afandreg's son Cadwallon ap Cadfan has also been claimed as a Blayney ancestor, but here he is only a cousin to ancestor Selyf Sarffgadau.
+Afandreg's son Cadwallon ap Cadfan has also been claimed as a Blayney ancestor, although not a direct (paternal) one.

-See a fuller account of Cadwallon and Cadwalladr
+See a fuller account of Cadwallon ap Cadfan and Cadwalladr

-Object of a satire by Taliesin [42], one of the oldest poems in thte Welsh language.[208]
+Object of a satire by Taliesin [42], one of the oldest poems in the Welsh language.[208]

-Gwenwynwyn of The Scots has a link to and Prince Arthur of Argyll (Prince of Scotland) b.559, d.603
+Gwenwynwyn of The Scots has a link to an Prince Arthur of Argyll (Prince of Scotland) b.559, d.603

 Selyf (Selyw, Selyv, Solomon) Sarffgadau